-Each section contains links to resources that will help you to build and then execute a campaign plan that results in you getting the funding you need to deliver your project.
-The more you plan, not only will it just make your time crowdfunding much easier, but it will make you more likely to hit your target.
-It will even save time-making a plan and simply following it through will almost always take less time than being reactive and having to think up campaign activity on the fly.
+This planner contains links to resources that will help you to build and execute a campaign that results in you getting the funding you need to deliver your project.
+The more you plan, not only will it make your time crowdfunding much easier, but it will make you more likely to hit your target.

+It will undoubtedly save you time as well.
+Making a plan and following it through will always take less time than being reactive and thinking up campaign activity on the fly.